ezzylan/ManulTGB_DiscordBot/README.md

-# ManulTGB_discordbot_python
+# ManulTGB_DiscordBot
-This Discord bot will react to everything Afiq Ammar says in Kelab Penyayang.
+This bot will react to messages from Kelab Penyayang based on the personality of Luqmanul Hakim TGB.